rfrost-xyz/rfrost-xyz-website/content/about.md

 position="Visualisation Artist"
 location="Staffordshire"
 date-from="Apr 2004"
-date-to="Jun 2006"
+date-to="Jun 2006" >}}

-body="Visualisation studio producing marketing visualisations for multiple UK house builders.
-Collaborated with 20 person team producing visualisations for multiple house-builders, developers and architects." >}}
+* Visualisation studio producing marketing imagery and animations for architects and developers, collaborating with a 20 person team of visualisers,.

-* Visualisation studio producing marketing visualisations for multiple UK house builders.
-* Collaborated with 20 person team producing visualisations for multiple house-builders, developers and architects.
+* Tenure in position pre-dated modern CAD and BIM techniques, requiring all geometry to be modelled from scratch through reference drawings, necessitating a thorough understanding of efficient modelling techniques.
+* Experience in position provided a solid foundation to industry methodologies, from inception through to completion.

 {{< /timeline >}}

+{{< software-intro >}}

 {{< software Modelling >}}
 ![logo-3dsmax](../images/clear.svg "3DS Max")